 The future of corporate videos is changing and this year of 2020 has shown us that.
 With more consumers wanting and needing videos for a variety of purposes, and more companies and even fellow consumers being able to create and supply videos, video content will continue to prevail in our lives and it is not slowing down anytime soon.

-This article will present to you how this unexpected year of 2020 has changed the future of videos as we know it.
+This article will present to you how the unexpected year of 2020 has changed the future of videos.

 Table of contents

 “By 2021, 80% of all online traffic will be from videos.”– Cisco